Two easy and fuss-free approaches to cleaning the dirt and dust off your ceiling fans – without getting it all over your floors or bedding!

 - Not all dust will have been picked up.
 Use a damp cloth, damp paper towel or surface wipes to wipe the top and bottom of each blade.
 Using a damp cloth will collect the dust easier and prevent it from falling onto the floor below.

-I have always cleaned my fans using method #1, but it was suggested I also try the pillow case method.
+I have always cleaned my fans using the first method, but it was suggested I also try the pillow case method.
 I’m a shorty so don’t find this easy to do, but I do think it’s a brilliant method and worth sharing with you.

-- Slide pillow case over fans blades, so that the blade is inside the pillow case.
+- Slide pillow case over fan blades, so that the blade is inside the pillow case.

 - Pull the pillowcase back, scrunching the bottom so the dust on the side of the blades releases and falls into the pillow case.